 Informative data are vital to effective FACE activities.
 School teams evaluate their engagement efforts by examining data that capture the degree to which meaningful collaboration is taking place.
 At the same time, family members receive appropriate supports so they can use school-wide, small group and individual student data to establish academic and behavioral goals and monitor progress as equal members of the school team.

 Two-way conversations that focus on student and family strengths help to build positive connections between teachers and family members.
 Rather than focus on perceived deficits, school personnel take the time to learn about families’ cultures so they can make relevant connections to academic and behavioral curricula.

 The MTSS model isn’t just for students.
 When families fail to respond positively to a school’s initial engagement efforts, school personnel utilize different and/or more intensive strategies to develop authentic partnerships with those who are too-frequently left on the sidelines of their child’s education.

-School staff work with family and community partners to develop strategies for increasing family members’ skills and/or knowledge related to their child’s education and social/emotional development.
+School staff work with family and community partners to develop strategies for increasing family members’ skills and/or knowledge related to their child’s education, behavior, social, and life skills development.
 During meetings, educators avoid using jargon and provide background information for ideas that will be discussed.
 Families are encouraged to take a leadership role in FACE activities, and work with educators to create a welcoming environment for others.